Hawkeye (Clint Barton): Dark Reign and Siege

 Clint attempts to help Mockingbird as she tries to adapt to life back on Earth.
 He accompanies her to Zaragoza, Spain, to battle Monica Rappaccini and the hordes of A.I.M. in an effort to deactivate a "dirty bomb" designed by the evil scientific group.
 Despite their years apart, Clint and Mockingbird battle with comfort and understanding.
 They manage to defeat A.I.M. and foil their evil plot.

 At the conclusion of the Skrull war, S.H.I.E.L.D. is dissolved and Norman Osborn is placed in power of national security.
 Osborn creates his own team of villainous Avengers by stealing the costumed identities of previous Avengers.
 The supervillain assassin Bullseye joins the team and takes on the Hawkeye mantle.
 Watching the Avengers news coverage on television with the rest of the New Avengers, Clint is stunned to see the events taking place.
 Clint unmasked himself on network television and publicly denounces Osborn's regime.
 He is later elected as the leader of the New Avengers and makes toppling Osborn and the Hood from power his number one priority.
 Clint argues that the only way to beat Osborn is to kill him, although the rest of the team disagrees.
 Clint attempts to storm Avengers Tower single-handedly to achieve his goal.
 He defeats the Dark Avengers, but is captured and arrested when, after failing to kill Osborn, he is attacked from behind by Ares.
 Clint was imprisoned and tortured at the hands of Mentallo.
 He was later freed by his teammates and apologized for his actions.

-Clint aids Captain America, Falcon and Black Widow as they battle the Red Skull and his henchmen to rescue Sharon Carter and the time-displaced Steve Rogers.
-Captain America later leads the New Avengers (including Clint) against Osborn's forces as they attempted to lay siege to Asgard.